ririfonfon/GMA3Plugins/grandMA3/shared/resource/lib_plugins/COLOR_1_2/README.md

 * Call Plugin "COLOR_1_2"
 * Choose Gel color ...
 * You have two Preset Color reference
-* it remains only to make sequences, chases with these two preset. and you can change the colors on the fly.
+* It remains only to make sequences, chases with these two preset. and you can change the colors on the fly.

 Releases:
 * 1.0.0.1 - Inital release